-What are some fun facts, trivia, and history events from the year 1990?
+What are some fun facts and trivia from the year 1990?

 - Responding to Iraq's invasion of Kuwait, the United States and 39 other countries launched military operations in the Persian Gulf known as Operation Desert Shield and Operation Desert Storm.

 - President Bush signed the Americans with Disabilities Act into law.